Amaan-02103/Amaan-02103/README.md

 # 💫 About Me:
-I'm a fresher Web and Python Developer passionate about contributing in real-life projects using Python and Web Development Techniques.
+I'm a fresh developer passionate about contributing in real-life projects using Python and Web Development Techniques.

 ### 🌐 Connect with Me